nemanjatan/polygon-demo/docs/API.md

 # Polygon Export API — Quick Guide

-This backend wraps the existing scripts into a small HTTP API your frontend can consume.
-It fetches candles, computes/attaches indicators, aligns to a New York session-aware time grid, and returns a FE-friendly JSON structure identical to your `out.json` export.
+This backend wraps the existing scripts into a small HTTP API our frontend can consume.
+It fetches candles, computes/attaches indicators, aligns to a New York session-aware time grid, and returns a FE-friendly JSON structure identical to our `out.json` export.

 ## Run locally